-South African dairy farmers are operating in a disproportionate market system.
 The number of dairy farmers has reduced from 3899 in 2007 to only 2600 in 2011 and the remaining farmers are faced with an imbalanced market.

-Of the 360 buyers in the country, the top-five buyers purchase 65% of locally produced milk, leaving the remaining 35% to be distributed amongst the other buyers.
-The industry is dominated by major supermarket groups to such an extent that they have total control of the industry.
+Of the 360 buyers in the country, the top five buyers purchase 65% of locally produced milk, leaving the remaining 35% to be distributed amongst the other buyers.
+Major supermarket groups dominate the industry to such an extent that they have total control of the industry.